h3553493/Group-project/README.md

 Problem setting:
 We need a  login system to verify the user permission (i.e. mama-- read and write, sister-- read-only) We need a personal information management system storing children’s basic information including names, ages, codes, grades each time, which can be updated automatically by the system.
+The information can be viewed, searched, sorted and changed by the user.
-We need a recommendation system which marks the priority of shipment of every child by some criteria.
+We need a recommendation system which marks the priority of shipment of every child according to the following rules:
+Children below age of 6 is not considered in the ranking.
+Children between 6 to 12 is given a relative score with age possessing a weight of 20% and grade of 80%.
+From low relative score to high relative score, the children are given a shipment priority from high to low.
+Children reaching age of 12 is immediately raised to the highest priority.
 We need a notification system which reminds Mama of the child that should be shipped in the month.